 Information for visitors

-The Library is pleased to welcome back visitors to the building.
+We provide free public access to the Library.
 You can apply for membership through the University Online Shop.
 If you have questions about which option might suit you best, please email our membership team at email@example.com.
-Library services will continue to operate remotely and there are many of our digital materials that visitors can continue to access freely below.
+Library services operate on a hybrid remote and onsite basis.
 Before visiting the Library, be sure to read our Library regulations.

 If it is your first visit to the Library, please apply for one of our membership through the University Online Shop before you visit.
 Once purchased, we will email you when it is ready to collect from our Reception Desk just inside the entrance.
 You will need to show some form of identification to collect your membership card.

 - There are steps at the main entrance to the Library, which may be unsuitable for some users.
 A step-free entrance is located at the north end of the building - follow the signs to IDS.

 - The lift located at the rear of the building can be used to access all floors except the basement.